edamla/mediterraneanagency/_books/2021-09-01-crossing-the-other-side-of-the-river.md

 their sons.
 Many sisters waited for their brothers.
 Many wives waited for their husbands.
 Many girls waited for their lovers...
 But they never came.”
-In her collection of 19 stories, Samira Osmanbe- gović-Bakšić brings to light the mercilessness of war by narrating the firsthand experiences of those who lived through it.
-The stories shed light on as- pects of the war that we are not familiar with, such as children in orphanages being sold to Italians for adoption or Bosnian prisoners of war ending up in Serbian Hospitals, where they faced torture instead
+In her collection of 19 stories, Samira Osmanbegović-Bakšić brings to light the mercilessness of war by narrating the firsthand experiences of those who lived through it.
+The stories shed light on aspects of the war that we are not familiar with, such as children in orphanages being sold to Italians for adoption or Bosnian prisoners of war ending up in Serbian Hospitals, where they faced torture instead